 Outstanding researchers and professors may be eligible for permanent residence based on proof of International Acclaim in their academic field or Extraordinary Ability in the arts, sciences, business or education , or by way of a National Interest Waiver petition.
 (Extraordinary Ability and NIW do not require employer sponsorship):

-Close U.S. citizen and permanent resident family relatives in the U.S. can sponsor foreign nationals for the green card.
-Close relationships include spouse, mother, father and siblings.
-A U.S. citizen can sponsor a fiancé from overseas to enter the U.S. so that the couple can marry in the U.S. and subsequently file for a green card:
+U.S. citizen and permanent residents can sponsor certain family members for immigrant visa, green card benefits.
+Qualifying relative relationships include that of a spouse, mother, father and siblings.
+A U.S. citizen can also sponsor a fiancé from overseas to enter the U.S. so that the couple can marry in the U.S. and subsequently file for a green card:

 Many J-1 scholars find themselves with a two-year home residence requirement which they must satisfy before switching to certain working visas or permanent residence.
 There is however, the possibility to waive this requirement by applying to the Department of State for a J-1 waiver based on one of the approved grounds.